Jimmy Bell: who was Rangers FC kit man, how old was he when he died

-Jimmy Bell, a much loved Glasgow Rangers kit-man who was adored by many at the club, has sadly passed away at the age of 69.
+Jimmy Bell, a much loved Rangers kit-man who was adored by many at the club, sadly passed away at the age of 69 on Tuesday.

-The club he contributed so much of his life towards has led the tributes to him.
+The club he contributed so much of his life towards led the tributes to him as first-team players and directors took part in a minute’s silence outside Ibrox earlier today.

+Wreaths were laid by captain James Tavernier and manager Giovanni van Bronckhorst, with chairman Douglas Park and former player John Greig also in attendance.

 Who is Jimmy Bell?